jmetzger/training-mariadb-komplettkurs/basics/storage-engines.md

 ## What do they do ?

-  * In charge for: Responsible for storing and retrieving all data stored in MySQL
+  * In charge for: Responsible for storing and retrieving all data stored in MariaDB
   * Each storage engine has its:
     * Drawbacks and benefits
   * Server communicates with them through the storage engine API